 Risk Analysis

-In the table below, I have outlined key risks associated with Uranium Energy Corp.
+The following table outlines the risks associated with Uranium Energy Corp.
 (UEC) and enCore Energy Corp.
-(EU) for your consideration.
+(EU) based on the most recent data.

 |---|---|---|